 Clinical Seminar and Clinical Oral Requirements

-You will complete a clinical internship of eight hours per week, including one hour of weekly supervision, beginning in the spring semester of your first year in the program and running for four consecutive semesters.
+You will complete a clinical preceptorship of eight hours per week, including one hour of weekly consultation, beginning in the spring semester of your first year in the program and running for four consecutive semesters.
 You will also concurrently complete a four-course clinical seminar sequence.
-With the approval of the Chair of the DSW program, you may be able to use your current place of employment for the internship.
+With the approval of the Chair of the DSW program, you may be able to use your current place of employment for the preceptorship.

-At the end of the four-course sequence, you will construct a comprehensive paper that examines a clinical case, demonstrating mastery of a particular clinical theory and its application in clinical practice, and present this paper to the clinical oral committee.
+At the end of the four-course sequence, you will develop an initial preceptorship paper that presents a clinical case.
+You will demonstrate mastery of a particular clinical theory and its application in clinical practice through an oral presentation to the clinical oral committee.

 After completing the first two years of coursework, you will need to pass a written comprehensive exam on that material.
 You will then be accepted into doctoral candidacy and may begin your research course sequence and progress toward your dissertation.